top of page

 Programme Structure *4-year Cohort

-Disciplinary Major (single or double) or Minor in Geography (For new 4-year cohort of students admitted)
+Major or Minor in Geography (For 2025-2026 Cohort of students and thereafter)

 No. of Credits